 The Centers have hosted a number of workshops for various Horticulture Innovation Lab projects, as well as collaborated on research and dissemination activities.
 For example, the Regional Center in Thailand has collaborated with the "Implementing drying beads for seeds" project led by UC Davis by hosting a workshop and other training activities.
 This Center has also trained farmers on various technologies through the "Empowering women vegetable growers with drip irrigation" project led by North Carolina A & T State University.
-Similarly, the Regional Center at Zamorano (Honduras) hosted a Phytophthora diagnostics training course with Horticulture Innovation Lab PI Jean Ristaino, with 22 participants from Central America attending.
+Similarly, the Regional Center at Zamorano (Honduras) hosted a Phytophthora diagnostics training course with

+Horticulture Innovation Lab PI Jean Ristaino, with 22 participants from Central America attending.

-The Horticulture Innovation Lab's Program Officer-Regional Centers will be available to help proposed projects align with each Center as needed.
+The Horticulture Innovation Lab's Program Officer for the Regional Centers, Britta Hansen, will be available to help proposed projects align with each Center as needed.
+She can be contacted at bhansen@ucdavis.edu.